 - AI:June 26, 27 & 28, 2017 (Mon, Tue & Wed 6pm-10pm)

 - OWSI: June 29, 30, July 1, 2, 3, 5 (Thur, Fri, Mon, Thur 6pm to 10pm / Sat & Sun 7am-7pm)

 - IE: July 8 & 9 (Denver)

-Coral Key Scuba & Travel offers the Denver area and Colorado a unique mix experienced instruction with personal attention with of course a whole lot of fun!
+Coral Key Scuba & Travel offers the Denver area and Colorado a unique mix - experienced instruction with personal attention and of course a whole lot of fun!
 Sign up for the PADI Instructor Development Course (IDC) and unleash the future!